Sign inDocsBlogAboutSupportContact

 GA4 tracking enabled

 Saved in the database, not your theme.
 Tracking IDs persist through theme switches and updates.
-Disable with -off, re-enable anytime without re-entering the ID.
+To turn one off, remove it from the Startup Commands module; run the command again to re-enable.

 All 11 platforms, same pattern

 Every tracking command works the same way: paste your ID, hit enter.
-Disable with -off.
+To turn one off, remove it from Startup Commands.
 Re-enable by running the command again.

 PlatformCommandID flag